 What is actually being defined here?

-1. Restricts Terraform version to 0.12 or above
+- Restricts Terraform version to

-2. Defines global settings for all resources related to Google Cloud.
+or above - Defines global settings for all resources related to Google Cloud.
 On the example above, we’re setting up the default project, default server region and also defining which provider version we want to use

-3. Requests a static IP called staging
+- Requests a static IP called

-5. Creates a DNS entry type A named staging.bruno.works (on Google Cloud, the final dot on the string is mandatory) pointing to the static IP defined on step 3.
+(on Google Cloud, the final dot on the string is mandatory) pointing to the static IP defined on step 3.

 Cool things about Terraform

-• When you deploy your infrastructure, it generates a .tfstate file.
+file.
 This file controls the status of all resources and, based on that, Terraform identifies which resources have to be updated, destroyed or created when you change your code;

 This article is an introduction to Terraform.
 My idea is to create several others explaining from the basics how to define a complex infrastructure with the help of Terraform.
 If you can, please, give me some feedback about what you think of my way of writing, so I can use it to improve the next ones! :)